sevenzing/hack-a-ton/README.md

 It can be useful for some developers who need to make just few requests and this payment method more comfortable for them.

 ### What we have done:
-We developed app for paying for each request you made to node.
+We developed sservice for paying for each request you made to node.

-We use tg bot as an interface for registration and payment, backend js server for opening payment channels and saving data, balancer for capturing traffic to node.
+We use telegram bot as an interface for registration and payment, backend js server for opening payment channels and saving data, balancer for capturing traffic to node.

 ### You can see our video demonstration here:
 https://drive.google.com/file/d/1mdVsicpQbWNE1Dfwsq8LdOe42PYrknao/view?usp=sharing